sdnewhop/grinder/README.md

 :construction: **Note:** The Grinder framework is still in progress and got features to improve, so all the tasks and other features will always be described in this project.
 If you got some awesome ideas or any other interesting things for Grinder, you can always open a pull request or some issues in this repository.

 ## Grinder Installing
-:bulb: **Note #1:** If you are familiar with pipenv package manager, all steps related to virtualenv can be replaced by `pipenv sync` command.
+:bulb: **Note #1:** If you are familiar with pipenv package manager, all steps related to virtualenv can be replaced with `pipenv sync` command.

 :bulb: **Note #2:** If you are familiar with Docker and docker-compose, you can build framework with Docker, see [Building and Running in Docker](#building-and-running-in-docker)